games647/ChangeSkin/README.md

 1. Install the plugin on both BungeeCord and Bukkit server
 2. Activate BungeeCord support in your Spigot configuration
 3. Check the settings of the ChangeSkin config in the BungeeCord instance
-    * For example BungeeCord doesn't support SQLite by default
+    * BungeeCord doesn't support SQLite per default, so you should change the configuration to MySQL or MariaDB